canonical/kyuubi-k8s-operator/docs/how-to/h-external-access.md

 zookeeper/0*                 active    idle   10.1.111.114
 ```

-When `expose-external=false`, the following shows the endpoint returned to the client:
+When `expose-external=false`, to see the endpoint returned to the client:

 ```shell
 juju run data-integrator/0 get-credentials
 ```

+The output contains both the endpoint and credentials, for example:

 ```yaml
 kyuubi: